-Command: aGH -- Go Home -
+Command: GH -- Go Home -

-This command causes servo axis 'a' move to absolute position 0.
+This command causes the servo move to absolute position 0.
 This is equivalent to a Move Absolute (MA) command when the destination is 0.
 This command will initiate motion; therefore, a Go (GO) command is not required.